Skip to content

 How do I pay stamp duty?

-You have to pay any stamp duty owed within 14 days of completing the purchase of your new home.
-Even if you’re under the SDLT threshold and don’t have to pay anything, an SDLT return still needs to be completed and sent to HMRC within this time.
+You must pay any stamp duty owed within 14 days of completing the purchase of your new home.
+Even if you’re under the SDLT threshold and don’t have to pay anything, an SDLT return still needs to be completed and sent to HMRC (HM Revenue & Customs) within this time.

-Make sure you get this done within 14 days of completion, or you could be charged a penalty of up to £200 as well as interest on the amount you owe.
+Make sure you do this within 14 days of completion, or you could be charged a penalty of up to £200 as well as interest on the amount you owe.

 Are there any stamp duty exemptions?

-Even if the property is worth more than £425,000, there’s a few occasions when you won’t have to pay any stamp duty or even file a return.
+Even if the property is worth more than the 0% threshold limit, there are a few occasions when you won’t have to pay any stamp duty or even file a return.
 For example, if:

 • The property is left to you in a will